brunorijsman/quantum-internet-hackathon-2022/docs/qne-adk-implementation.md

 Instead, we match the swaps at the end of the QFT optional since it is essentially just a renumbering of the qubits.

-Finally, we found that by default QNE-ADK supports a maximum of three qubits per node.
+Also, we found that by default QNE-ADK supports a maximum of three qubits per node.
 If you construct a `NetQASMConnection` and pass a value of greater than 3 to parameter `max_qubits`, there is no immediate exception at constructor time.
 However, some of the qubits will not be mapped to physical qubits and there are runtime errors later on.
 As a work-around, we manually edited file `networks/nodes.json` in QNE-ADK to set `“number_of_qubits”: 10`.

+Finally, we found the process of running a QNE-ADK application and interpreting its output cumbersome.
+So, we created a convenience shell script `run.sh`.

 # Getting familiar with QNE-ADK